Surviving En Route to a Beta World

 So you’d probably want to pop to the bathroom before heading there for any length of time.
 Just in case.

 I had a bit of a back and forth with my publisher on whether or not to have ‘grainslices’ or ‘bread’ in the book.
-I originally put in ‘grainslices’ due to wheat being a more difficult kind of grain to grow on the ship, but I suddenly (in the last proofing stages) got paranoid that sounded ridiculous.
+I originally put in ‘grainslices’ due to wheat being a difficult kind of grain to grow on the ship, but I got paranoid that sounded ridiculous.
 Eventually we just decided my crew would call it ‘bread’, whether or not we would recognize it as such.

 As Mark Watney discovered in The Martian, you need a lot of space and soil to grow potatoes.
 But there are better ways that allow a greater yield in a smaller area, if, unlike Mark, you have the advantage of forward planning.
 Fogponics is a space-efficient means of production (sometimes known as Aeroponics 2.0).
 Aeroponics is already used in space.
 Instead of growing plants in soil or water, you grow them in a chamber filled with misted air, laden with nutrients.
 I’ve tweaked the basics, but this kind of agriculture features heavily in the ecocarriages aboard the Venture.

 One way of reducing the amount of energy needed to grow plants is to limit the visible spectrum that they use when they are growing – plants do not need the full spectrum to flourish; they do well under red, blue and UV lights.
 However, this does mean that the salad eaten by the crew of the Venture would be purple, and that the green of vegetables in the natural world might seem rather odd to the crew.